hatsumatsu/m/README.md

 ### Features

-+ Automatically init / destroy modules depending on media queries.
++ Automatically init / destroy module instances based on media queries.
 + Add namespaced delegated events via `this.addEvent()` that get automatically removed when the module is destroyed.

 ### Lifecycle Functions